Paulinus of St. Bartholomew: Life

-He was born in a peasant family in Lower Austria, and took the religious habit at the age of twenty.
+Vezdin was born in a Burgenland Croat peasant family in Cimof, Lower Austria, and took the religious habit at the age of twenty.
 He studied theology and philosophy at Prague.
 Having entered into the seminary of the missions of his order at Rome, he did Oriental studies at the College of St Pancratius.

 He was sent in 1774 as missionary to Malabar, India.
 After spending fourteen years in India, he was appointed vicar-general of his order and apostolic visitor.
 He was very well versed in languages: he spoke German, Latin, Greek, Hebrew, Hungarian, Italian, Portuguese, English, Malayalam, Sanskrit, and some other languages of India.
 He became known in Kerala as Paulinus Paathiri.
-He was one of the first to detect the similarity between Sanskrit and Indo-European languages, though the very first was likely Fr Thomas Stephens, SJ.
+He was one of the first to detect the similarity between Sanskrit and Indo-European languages, though the very first was likely Thomas Stephens.

 Recalled in 1789 to Rome to give an account of the state of the mission in Indostan, he was charged with editing books – to correct the Catechisms and elementary books printed at Rome – for the use of missionaries.
 On account of political troubles he stayed from 1798 to 1800 at Vienna.

-In Rome, he came into contact with Cardinal Stefano Borgia, Secretary of Propaganda Fide, antiquarian scholar and patron, who had set up in Velletri, his native city, the very well-endowed Museo Borgiano.
-Cardinal Borgia appointed him his private secretary and financed the publication of many volumes of indology, including the first European grammar of the Sanskrit language (Sidharubam seu Grammatica Samscrdamica), published in Rome in 1790.
+In Rome, he came into contact with Stefano Borgia, Secretary of Propaganda Fide, antiquarian scholar and patron, who had set up in Velletri, his native city, the very well-endowed Museo Borgiano.
+Borgia appointed him his private secretary and financed the publication of many volumes of indology, including the first European grammar of the Sanskrit language (Sidharubam seu Grammatica Samscrdamica), published in Rome in 1790.
 Paulinus also wrote, in Italian, a long essay on India (Viaggio alle Indie Orientali) which was translated into the principal European languages.

 In 1800, Pope Pius VII appointed him as counsellor of the Congregation of the Index and as inspector of studies at the Pontifical Urban University.
 He wrote an account of his travels, translated into French, under the title Voyage aux Index Orientales, published at Paris in 1808.

 While in Europe, he also made known the works of Johann Ernst Hanxleden (Arnos Paathiri).
 He had carried some of Hanxleden's works to Europe.
 He also wrote about Hanxleden and quotes him extensively in his memoirs.

-When Cardinal Borgia died suddenly at Lyons while accompanying Pius VII to Napoleon, Paulinus wrote a moving biography of him.
+When Borgia died suddenly at Lyons while accompanying Pius VII to Napoleon, Paulinus wrote his biography.